 Sesame oil is derived from sesame seeds.
-It is dark, and has a nutty aroma and flavor.
+It is usually red and sometimes dark and has a nutty aroma and flavor.

-Rice vinegar is made from rice, and is a liquid seasoning with an acidic flavor, which can be transparent, colorless, or reddish-brown.
+Rice vinegar is made from rice.
+It is a liquid seasoning with an acidic flavor that can be transparent, colorless, or reddish-brown.

-It can be added to soup, braising dishes, or stir-fries to increase the flavor.
+It can be added to soup, braised dishes, or stir-fries to enhance the flavors.
 Sometimes it is used to make dipping sauces.

 Rice wine is made from sticky rice and millet.

-It is used to remove bad odors from meat and fish, improving the aroma of dishes, and to help the flavors fully penetrate into dishes.
+It is used to remove bad odors from meat and fish, improve the aroma of dishes, and help the flavors fully penetrate into dishes.

-Chili sauce is a spicy condiment made from chilies, sometimes with garlic and vinegar.
+Chili sauce is a spicy condiment made from chilies, sometimes with garlic, vinegar, and/or peppercorns.

 It is used for stir-frying or as a dipping sauce.

-Star anise is dark brown with eight prongs, each with a black, shiny seed.
+Star anise is dark brown with eight prongs.
+Each has a black, shiny seed.